-Also, don't try to kill the ball when shooting with power, otherwise you're more apt to hit the ball over the goal rather than into the back of the net.
-Shoot with power but don't over do it.
+Also, don’t try to kill the soccer ball when shooting with power, otherwise you’re more apt to hit the ball over the goal rather than into the back of the net.
+Shoot with power but don’t over do it.
+Concentrate on striking the ball on target and make the keeper make a save.

 The key when doing any shooting drills is not to hit a dead ball and doing some sort of movement or running before taking a shot.
 This way the drill becomes much more realistic.
 Since in a game you rarely have a ball played to without having to fight off a defender or sprint past a player before taking the shot.